scalar-labs/scalar-kubernetes/docs/GettingStarted.md

 scalar-k8s has Terraform scripts for creating a set of infrastructure on Azure using modules of [scalar-terraform](https://github.com/scalar-labs/scalar-terraform).
 It creates Azure Kubernetes Service (AKS) as well as a virtual network, database (Cassandra and Cosmos DB on Azure are supported) resources and a monitoring/logging service using Prometheus, Grafana, and td-agent.
 For details, please refer to [How to Create Azure AKS with scalar-terraform](./AKSScalarTerraformDeploymentGuide.md).

 Alternatively, you can use your own Kubernetes cluster.
-For the examples to create Kubernetes services such as AKS on Azure or EKS on AWS manually, please refer to [How to Manually Create AKS Cluster for Scalar DL deployment](./AKSManualDeploymentGuide.md) and [How to Manually Create AKS Cluster for Scalar DL deployment](./AKSManualDeploymentGuide.md).
+For the examples to create Kubernetes services such as AKS on Azure or EKS on AWS manually, please refer to [How to Manually Create AKS Cluster for Scalar DL deployment](./AKSManualDeploymentGuide.md) and [How to Manually Create EKS Cluster for Scalar DL deployment](./EKSManualDeploymentGuide.md).

 ### Deploying Scalar DL on Kubernetes Service